 You'll see it in late winter to early spring; by April or so, it's pretty much run its course.
 Wild populations are rare in South Florida.
 In fact, the photos on this page, taken at Loxahatchee National Wildlife Refuge and Green Cay Nature Center, both in Palm Beach County, are almost certainly not wild.
 "Vouchered," or scientifically verified specimens, from wild populations have been found in Palm Beach, Collier and Lee counties, but dixie iris has a wider distribution in central and northern parts of the state, including the Panhandle.
 Its rare enough that the Institute for Regional Conservation considers it imperiled in South Florida, but it is not listed by any agency as threatened or endangered.
 It is, however, widely grown as a landscaping plant.

-Dixie iris flowers are large and vary in color from pink to white (rarely) tolight blue to deep blue to purple, but always with a patch of yellow called a "signal."
+Dixie iris flowers are large and vary in color from pink to white (rarely) to light blue to deep blue to purple, but always with a patch of yellow called a "signal."
 Each flower has three sepals (the outer part of the flower), which curve downward, and three petals, which are smaller than the sepals and curve upward.
-The sepals are part with the yellow signals, which pollinators to find the flower's throat, which holds nectar and reproductive parts.
+The sepals are the parts with the yellow signals, which help pollinators find the flower's throat, which holds nectar and reproductive parts.
 The leaves are bright green, swordlike in shape and about three feet long.
 They overlap at the base.
-The flowers eventually give way to a six-angled seed capsule, which is the source of the plant's scientific name.
+The flowers eventually give way to a six-angled seed capsule, which is the source of the plant's scientific name, hexagona.

 Dixie iris is part of what's called the Louisiana series of water-loving irises, and favorite habitats include swamps, marshes, wet prairies and the edges of ponds, lakes and streams.
 The United States Department of Agriculture's PLANTS database says it's found throughout the Southeast as far north as Missouri and Kentucky and as far west as Texas.